National Health and Medical Research Council: Reviews

 In 1998, the Health and Medical Research Strategic Review committee, chaired by Mr Peter Wills AC, presented a report to the Australian Government (The Virtuous Cycle) which led to a significant increase in funding for the health and medical research sector through NHMRC.

 Between 2000 and 2018, the number of NHMRC-funded grants – across all research grant schemes – increased from 1870 to 4241 active grants, and total expenditure from NHMRC's Medical Research Endowment Account increased from $170 million to $861 million: a fivefold increase in funding.

 Following amendments to the NHMRC Act 1992, NHMRC became an independent statutory agency within the Health and Ageing portfolio on 1 July 2006.

 The Strategic Review of Health and Medical Research in Australia (McKeon Review) was established by the Australian Government in late 2011, and the report of the Review was publicly released in April 2013.
 The Review recommended a 10-year strategic health and medical research plan for the nation and included recommendations relating to NHMRC.

 Medical Research Future Fund (MRFF)

 As part of the 2014–15 Budget the Government announced the establishment of the $20 billion Medical Research Future Fund (MRFF).
 The MRFF provides funding to address medical research priorities, drive innovation, improve delivery of health care, boost the effectiveness of the health system, and contribute to economic growth.
 It therefore complements and enhances funding for health and medical research provided by NHMRC.

-NHMRC is assisting the Department of Health to implement disbursements from the MRFF.
+NHMRC is assisting the Department of Health and Aged Care to implement disbursements from the MRFF as a provisional grants hub, along with the Business Grants Hub within the Australian Department of Industry, Science and Resources.
 This assistance draws on NHMRC's application and assessment processes and the expertise available to NHMRC through the health and medical research sector and other sources.

-New grant program

-NHMRC's new grant program commenced in December 2018, with the opening of the Investigator Grant scheme.
-The development and implementation of the new grant program involved extensive stakeholder consultation on its objectives and peer review processes.